awslabs/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/README.md

 ```
 _Note:_ You would have to create an S3 bucket with the prefix 'my-bucket-name-<aws_region>'; aws_region is where you are testing the customized solution.

-* Now build the distributable:
+2. Build the distributable.
 ```
 chmod +x ./build-s3-dist.sh
 ./build-s3-dist.sh $DIST_OUTPUT_BUCKET $SOLUTION_NAME $VERSION
 ```

-* Deploy the distributable to an Amazon S3 bucket in your account. _Note:_ you must have the AWS Command Line Interface installed.
+3. Deploy the distributable to an Amazon S3 bucket in your account. _Note:_ you must have the AWS Command Line Interface installed.
 ```
 aws s3 cp ./dist/ s3://$DIST_OUTPUT_BUCKET-$REGION/$SOLUTION_NAME/$VERSION/ --recursive
 ```

-* deploy global assets
+4. Deploy the global assets.

 ```
 aws s3 cp ./global-s3-assets/ s3://$DIST_OUTPUT_BUCKET/$SOLUTION_NAME/$VERSION --recursive
 ```

-* deploy regional assets
+5. Deploy the regional assets.

 ```
 aws s3 cp ./regional-s3-assets/ s3://$DIST_OUTPUT_BUCKET-$REGION/$SOLUTION_NAME/$VERSION --recursive
 ```

-* copy static assets
+6. Copy the static assets.

 ```
 ./copy_static_files.sh
 ```

-* Go to the DIST_OUTPUT_BUCKET and copy the OBJECT URL for latest/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws.template.
+7. Go to the DIST_OUTPUT_BUCKET and copy the OBJECT URL for latest/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws.template.

-* Go to CloudFormation and create a new stack using the template URL copied.
+8. Go to the AWS CloudFormation Console and create a new stack using the template URL copied.

-## File Structure
+# File Structure
+The overall file structure for the application.

 ```
 ├── ATTRIBUTION.txt